Fayetteville Workplace Injury Attorneys

 What protections exist to keep workers safe?

 The Occupational Safety and Health Act of 1970 made considerable strides in setting safety standards for workplaces nationwide, and is the main federal protection for the safety of workers.
 The law sets out specific safety standards, has industry specific standards for construction, maritime, and agricultural jobs, and contains a “General Duty Clause” that prohibits workplace practices that endanger employees.
 Additionally, the state of North Carolina requires that all businesses with three or more employees have workers’ compensation insurance for instances of workplace injury and illness.
 For more information about worker injury laws, please contact one of our workplace injury attorneys at (252) 222-0227 today.

 Is there a statute of limitations for filing a workers’ compensation claim?

 Yes, in the state of North Carolina, workers have two years from the date of their injury to file Form 18 with the state’s Industrial Commission.
 Additionally, workers have 30 days from the date of the accident to inform their employers in writing of their injury.
 If you file Form 18 within the first 30 days following your accident, this act notifies your employer.
 For these cases, it is always best to act quickly and file as soon as possible to ensure you have the best chance to collect compensation for your injuries and any lost time at work.
-If you have any additional questions or want to speak to one of our qualified Raleigh workplace injury attorneys, please contact Law Office of Sam Scudder at (252) 222-0227 today.
+If you have any additional questions or want to speak to one of our qualified Morehead City workplace injury attorneys, please contact Law Office of Sam Scudder at (252) 222-0227 today.

 At Law Office of Sam Scudder, our Fayetteville workplace injury attorneys are ready to help you and your loved ones file a claim to pursue the financial compensation you need.
 Contact our team at (252) 222-0227 to discuss your case today.